 The practical and philosophical differences between Osteopaths and Chiropractors

 The differences between Osteopathy and Chiropractic originate from a subtle variance in philosophy.
-Both Osteopaths and Chiropractors main aim is to alleviate pain using a similar variety of techniques to help symptoms including headaches, migraines, acute low back pain, chronic low back pain, acute neck pain, cervicogenic headaches, Hip Osteoarthritis, adhesive capsulitis pain or dysfunction, migraine headache, tennis elbow, shoulder girdle pain or dysfunction, knee osteoarthritis, or tennis elbow.
+Both Osteopaths and Chiropractors main aim is to alleviate pain using a similar variety of techniques to help symptoms including headaches, migraines, acute low back pain, chronic low back pain, acute neck pain, cervicogenic headaches, and migraine headache prevention.

 A Chiropractors main focus is on the spine and the specific alignment of the vertebrae.
 These are bone segments that help carry the weight of the body, and protect the spinal cord and the individual nerve roots exiting from the spine.
 These nerve branches exit through holes between the vertebrae, sending important messages between the brain and the rest of the skin, muscles, and organs of the body.
 Normal everyday activity causes the vertebrae to shift and move which can misalign and interfere with the nerve messages travelling among them.
 This interference causes problems, and frequently pain in the body.

 The main goal of both Chiropractors and Osteopaths is to relieve patients of aches and pain leading to faster and more effective body healing.
 Both a Chiropractor and an Osteopath can help people with a variety of symptoms and essentially help people with very similar symptoms.

 How do these differences between Osteopaths and Chiropractors affect the patients?